rse/obs-crop-control/README.md

 controlling the position and/or size of one or more related *Crop/Pad* source filters in [OBS Studio](https://obsproject.com) through a remote [OBS WebSocket](https://github.com/obsproject/obs-websocket) connection.
+The transition from the old to the new crop position and/or size is performed over a configured time duration and with a cubic in/out easing, in order to somewhat simulate the behaviour of a PTZ camera.

 Sneak Preview
 -------------